Reddington Hospital

 Reddington Hospital is a private hospital in Lagos, Nigeria.

 Establishment

 Reddington commenced operations as a health care provider in 2001 with the establishment of the Cardiac Centre, in Victoria Island which was affiliated with Cromwell Hospital in London.
 The Lagos hospital was established in 2006.
 It has another facility in Ikeja.

 Milestone

 Reddington pioneered Nigeria's first Digital Cardiac Catherization and Angiography suite, a specialty in heart care.
+It is reputed to be the death location of Onyeka Onwenu.

 Services

 The hospital provides the following services: